By Ruth Davidson

-Among the goals of the two-decades-in-the-making civic center project in Lenexa was to create a hub of community activity – from city government to recreation to food and fun.
+Among the goals of the two-decades-in-the-making civic center project in Lenexa was to create a hub of community activity – from city government to

 Shawnee Mission high school graduates Hannah Jensen and Blair Fletcher are among the select group of Fashion Merchandising and Design students from Johnson County

 Briefly noted: Love Fund Color Run returns Saturday; Roeland Park issues proclamation in support of student walk outs

 Love Fund Color Run returns for fourth year Saturday.
 This weekend is the fourth annual Love Fund Color Run, which raises money for SM

 One of the biggest annual parties in northeast Johnson County is less than a month away.
 The Secret Order of Crawdaddies has set this

 For the first time in 28 years, the Overland Park South Rotary Club won’t be hosting its annual summer music festival at Corporate Woods.

 Shawnee Mission schools this week are asking students, teachers and parents to go the extra mile to make the people they come into contact

 Cities expert Peter Kageyama to deliver keynote address at community workshop on future of Overland Park